Szfinx5/Shopping-List-MERN/README.md

 ## Database
 In this app, I have used MongoDB, mainly because I was interested how it works and I wanted to learn how to use the MERN teck stack.

+## Next step
+I am planning to implement authentication based on JWT.
+It should be done in the following weeks.

 ## Tech Stack